AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/reputation-system-simulation.md

+# AISA's Decision Intelligence Layer
 # Reputation System Simulation

 ## Scenario

-In fluid, project-based environments, contributors may work across many short-lived projects without employers, managers, or conventional institutional credentials.
+In fluid, project-based environments, contributors may work across many short-lived projects without employers, managers or conventional institutional credentials.

 This raises a fundamental question:

-How should trust and reputation be established when work is distributed across humans, agents, and temporary collaborations?
+How should trust and reputation be established when work is distributed across humans, agents & temporary collaborations?

 ---